 The FWC can vary or revoke decisions, and instruments made by decisions, under other provisions of this Act (see, for example, sections 447 and 448).

-Subdivision E-Appeals, reviews and referring questions of law
+Subdivision E-Appeals, reviews and referring questions of law may appeal the decision, with the permission of the FWC.

 604 Appeal of decisions